gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AZURE-private-location/README.md

 - `resource_group_name` (required): The name of the resource group where the control plane will be deployed.
 - `storage_account_name` (required): The storage account name where configurations will be stored.
 - `locations` (required): The list of location module(s).
+- `image`: Image of the control plane.
+- `description`: Description of the control plane.
+- `conf_share_file_name`: The name of the configuration object in the file share.

 ## Usage